danilofreire/quarto-templates/README.md

 # Quarto Templates

 This repository contains a collection of personal [Quarto](https://quarto.org) PDF templates.
 The templates share a similar style, using [Pandoc Markdown](https://pandoc.org/getting-started.html), [Libertine](https://libertine-fonts.org/) and [Inconsolata](https://fonts.google.com/specimen/Inconsolata) fonts, British English spelling, coloured links, double spacing, back references, and numbered sections.
-Future updates will include templates for CVs, syllabi, cover letters, presentations, and academic posters.
+Future updates will include templates for presentations and academic posters.

 Every folder contains a PDF file displaying the template's output.
 Check them out to see how the documents look like.
 Comments and suggestions are most welcome.